All Episodes

 He doesn't want to redistribute that, and neither does Nancy Pelosi.

-Look, Gavin Newsom is the governor who uh told everybody they couldn't go to restaurants and then went to the French laundry in the wine country, okay?
+Look, Gavin Newsom is the governor who told everybody they couldn't go to restaurants and then went to the French laundry in the wine country, okay?

-I mean, the guy's gonna get slaughtered.
+I mean, the guy is going to get slaughtered.

-Um so the Democrats know that.
+So the Democrats know that.

-Now it is a problem because Donald Trump's uh personal approval rating is in the 30s, but he governed well, and uh if he just puts his record up against Newsom's record, I mean, I don't know how Stephen A. could pull the lever for Newsom.
+And if he just puts his record up against Newsom's record, I mean, I don't know how Stephen A. could pull the lever for Newsom.

 I just don't know.

-And and clearly this was leaked by supporters of Kamala Harris suggesting that if Gavin Newsom gets in this race, if Joe Biden is not going to be the candidate, uh that somehow there is uh racist undertones to that.
+How do you analyze, for example, the Daily Caller today, and clearly this was leaked by supporters of Kamala Harris suggesting that if Gavin Newsom gets in this race, if Joe Biden is not going to be the candidate, that somehow there is racist undertones to that.

 What's your reaction?